liyaxuanliyaxuan/Worldeval/README.md

 ## Acknowledgement
 We build our project based on:
-- [WAN2.1](https://github.com/Wan-Video/Wan2.1):a comprehensive and open suite of video foundation models that pushes the boundaries of video generation
+- [WAN2.1](https://github.com/Wan-Video/Wan2.1): a comprehensive and open suite of video foundation models that pushes the boundaries of video generation
-- [DiffSynth Studio](https://github.com/modelscope/DiffSynth-Studio):an open-source project aimed at exploring innovations in AIGC technology
+- [DiffSynth Studio](https://github.com/modelscope/DiffSynth-Studio): an open-source project aimed at exploring innovations in AIGC technology

 <!-- ## Citation